Chapter 17. HyperSQL via ODBC

 Overview

 Support for ODBC access to HyperSQL servers was introduced in HSQLDB version 2.0.
-Modified versions of the PostgreSQL ODBC software (version 8.3) were developed and an installer for 32 bit Windows was made available for download.
 Improvements were made to the server code for version 2.5.1 to allow an unmodified PostgreSQL ODBC driver (version 11) to be used.
 This chapter has been adapted from the original ODBC documentation and added to this Guide.

 The current version supports a large subset of ODBC calls.
 It supports all SQL statements, including prepared statements and result set metadata, but it does not yet support database metadata, so some applications may not work.